SocketMobile/cocoapods-capture/README.md

 The decoded data coming from the scanner can be retrieved by overriding the onDecodedData delegate.

-### Summary for integrating Capture in Xcode project is a simple 6 steps process:
+### Summary for integrating Capture in Xcode project is a simple 6 steps process

-1. Add `pod 'SKTCapture', '~>1.1'` in the file Podfile located at the same level than the application .xcproj file.
+1. Add `pod 'SKTCapture', '~>1.2'` in the file Podfile located at the same level than the application .xcproj file.
 Make sure this file first line is giving the name of the application .xcproj
 file: `target 'myProject'`.